kzhao682/netlify-forestry-blog/content/about.md

   - type: content_section
     template: content_section
     content: >-
-      Data is the resource that powers everything we do.
-With data, we are able to build innovative ML/AI solutions for industries with positive social impact.
-We believe in the potential of technology to create a more renewable world and are passionate about helping businesses with similar missions.
+      Data is at the core of everything we do.
+With data, we are able to power ecocentric organizations to build innovative ML/AI solutions and to realize their social missions.
+We believe in the potential of technology to create a more renewable world and are passionate about helping organizations excel in this mission.

+      ######

+      Our domain expertise is in the energy and urban mobility industries.
+We have written production-level code on a wide variety of projects, including solar production forecasting, anomaly detection of defected batteries, and battery charging optimization.
+We have experience working on the full production cycle, including data warehousing, predictive modeling, third-party API integration, analytics dashboard, and cloud technology integration.

+      ######

+      We are happy to explore opportunities to work with any organizations to build data and analytical products to create higher social impact.
   - title: Our Team
     team:
       - data/team/kevin-zhao.json